I am looking for...

-Eye health can be an indicator of a patient’s overall health, which is why collaboration among doctors of optometry and primary healthcare team members is crucial to optimizing patient care.
+Eye health can be an indicator of a patient’s overall health, which is why collaboration among doctors of optometry and other primary healthcare team members is crucial to optimizing patient care.

 This is especially true when it comes to managing eye disease, providing rehabilitative treatment and arranging timely requests to ophthalmologists.

+Access a full list of diagnostic codes for medically required eye examinations.
 With your request, patients will receive medically necessary eye care in a timely manner.
 Urgent referrals can often be seen on the same day upon request.
-The fee code has no limit on age or frequency, as long as the medical basis for the request is formally written.

 Criteria